SharePoint/sp-dev-docs/docs/general-development/excel-services-development-roadmap.md

 ## Excel Web Access

-You can use the extensible properties of the Excel Web Access Web Part to:
+You can use the extensible properties of the Excel Web Access web part to: